Defend and protect the Republic of South Africa, its territorial integrity

 and its people, in accordance with the Constitution and the principles of

 international law regulating the use of force.
 Provide for military veterans’

-on Defence and the 1998 Defence Review.
-The department is required to provide,
+and the 2015 South African Defence Review.
+The department is required to

 The Estimates of National Expenditure (ENE) sets out the detailed spending plans of each government department for the coming year.